nickcorbett15/LLMDigitalTwin/README.md

 ## Future Considerations

-1. Only use information from before 2022 to capture the persons true essence rather than if they started using LLMs to make content.
+1. Only use information/posts from people before 2022 to capture the persons true essence rather than if they started using LLMs to make content.

-2. Create a tab where users can factime with the LLM trained in their tone of voice.
+2. Create a tab where users can 'facetime' by passing in an image of the person with the LLM trained in their tone of voice.

-## TODO
- -
- -
-)

 ### Tasks